-Amanda has over 20 years’ experience in judicial review at all levels including the Supreme Court.
-Substantive areas of her leading public law practice include community care, mental health and mental capacity, immigration, unlawful detention, trafficking, national security measures such as deprivation of citizenship, prison law, human rights, criminal procedure and discrimination.
+Amanda has over 20 years of experience in judicial review at all levels including the Supreme Court in which she appeared in two successful cases last year.
+Substantive areas of her leading public law practice include social care, mental health and mental capacity, immigration, unlawful detention, trafficking, national security measures such as deprivation of citizenship, prison law, human rights and discrimination.
 She has particular experience in challenges to both local and central government policy, rules and subordinate legislation.
-She is currently leading the judicial review challenge to the fees imposed on children’s citizenship applications, brought by the Project for the Registration of Children as British Citizens (PRCBC).
+She is currently appearing in challenges to the Legal Aid regulations governing funding for Special Educational Needs and Disability appeals, Home Office policy on granting temporary leave to remain to victims of trafficking and a number of cross-cutting damages claims arising from deprivations of citizenship which were later withdrawn.
+She advises and represents both local authorities and claimants on the duties to looked after children with complex needs.

-The breadth of her expertise can be seen from her leading cases.
+The breadth of her public law expertise can be seen from her leading cases.
 They include McNally, the successful judicial review of the Education Secretary’s decision to intervene in a teacher’s disciplinary proceedings where natural justice principles were ‘read-in’ to primary statute and AHK on the principles which apply where the Secretary of State wishes to rely on undisclosed material in judicial review.
 She writes, teaches and trains other lawyers on the cutting-edge of public law and is co-author of Judicial Review: A Practical Guide (Lexis Nexis).
 She has extensive experience in systemic and public interest JR including cost-capping orders.

 Amanda’s paper on the threats to children’s rights in public law, delivered at the Public Law Project’s 2016 Conference in London, can be read here.
 Her keynote speech on Human Dignity in a Time of Austerity, delivered to the inaugural LAG conference on Support for Migrants in 2018 can be read here.